al-chris/video-call/README.md

 # video-call
-A simple webRTC video call implementation
+A simple webRTC video call implementation with peerjs